codejones-hub/plutus/doc/tutorials/contract-testing.rst

         [Guess w' old new val | w' <- shrinkWallet w] ++ [Guess w old new val' | val' <- shrink val]

-We choose to shrink an action either by shrinking a wallet parameter, or by shrinking the amount of Ada.
 We choose not to shrink password/guess parameters, because they are not really significant--one password is as good as another in a failed test.